 a profound commitment to the welfare and rights of the individual.

-Nominees should be members of the teaching community, the student body, or the classified or university staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.
+Nominees should be members of the faculty, the student body, or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.